johnkerl/miller/c/README.md

 # Memory management

+Miller is streaming and as near stateless as possible.
+For most Miller functions, you can ingest a 20GB file with 4GB RAM, no problem.
+For example, `mlr cat` of a DKVP file retains no data in memory from one line to another;
+`mlr cat` of a CSV file retains only the field names from the header line.
+The `stats1` and `stats2` commands retain only aggregation state (e.g. count and sum over specified fields needed to compute mean of specified fields).
+The `mlr tac` and `mlr sort` commands, obviously, need to consume and retain all input records before emitting any output records.

 Miller classes are in general modular, following a constructor/destructor model with minimal dependencies between classes.
 As a general rule, void-star payloads (`sllv`, `lhmslv`) must be freed by the callee (which has access to